wultra/powerauth-server/docs/Deploying-PowerAuth-Server.md

 powerauth.service.applicationEnvironment=
 ```

-These properties are returned when calling the `/rest/v3/status` / `getSystemStatus` method of the REST / SOAP interface.
+These properties are returned when calling the `/rest/v3/status` method of the RESTful interface.

 ## Enabling PowerAuth Server Security

-_(optional)_ By default, PowerAuth Server can be accessed by any application that can see the WSDL and SOAP services (or access the RESTful interface).
+_(optional)_ By default, PowerAuth Server can be accessed by any application that can call the RESTful services.
 To change this behavior, you can set up a restricted access flag in the server configuration:

 ```sh
 powerauth.service.restrictAccess=true # 'false' is default value